 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-If you’re a Citi ThankYou Rewards fan, there’s a new card that might interest you.
-The Citi Rewards+ Mastercard debuts January 10, 2019.
-It’s doesn’t have an annual fee and you can earn point roundups on small purchases.
-You will earn 2 points per $1 (on the first $6,000 annually, then 1 point per $1 after) at supermarkets and gas stations.
-You’ll also earn an unlimited 1 point per $1 on all non-bonus categories.
+If you’re a Citi ThankYou Rewards fan, there’s a card that might interest you.
+The Citi Rewards+℠ Card doesn’t have an annual fee and you can earn unlimited point roundups on purchases.
+You will earn 2x points per $1 spent at supermarkets and gas stations (on the first $6,000 annually, then 1x point per $1 after).
+You’ll also earn an unlimited 1x point per $1 on all non-bonus categories.

 However, you can transfer your ThankYou points to JetBlue.

 Citi Rewards+ Rounds Up All Odd Purchase Rewards

 The main draw for the Citi Rewards+℠ Card is point roundups on purchases to the nearest 10 ThankYou points.
 This bonus is for every purchase regardless of the purchase amount.

 Here are a few examples of how the spending roundup works:

 - $3 coffee purchase: 10 ThankYou Points (3 base points plus 7 roundup points)